canjs/can-reflect-dependencies/doc/delete-mutated-by.md

 Unregister a mutation dependency between an observable and optional `key`, to one or many observables.

-Call this method with the exact same arguments passed to [addMutatedBy](can-reflect-dependencies.addMutatedBy.html) to delete the mutation dependency, make sure to do this if the event handler that introduced the mutation dependency in the first place is unbound at some point.
+Call this method with the exact same arguments passed to [can-reflect-dependencies.addMutatedBy] to delete the mutation dependency, make sure to do this if the event handler that introduced the mutation dependency in the first place is unbound at some point.

 The following example shows to to delete the mutation dependency when the event handler is unbound: